Phone

 Knowledge-based companies play a critical role in promoting economic development by introducing innovative technologies and research-driven solutions.
 Key characteristics of these companies include the following:

 • Development of Innovative Technology-Based Ideas: The creation of new technological ideas is a defining characteristic of knowledge-based companies.
 There is a direct correlation between innovation and a country’s technological capacity.
-Successful development of innovative solutions requires a supportive environment capable of testing and implementing advanced technological ideas.
+Successful development of innovative solutions requires a supportive environment that can test and implement advanced technological ideas.
 Projects that are inconsistent with national infrastructure or technological capabilities may not receive governmental or institutional support.

 • Sustainability of Innovation and Knowledge: Another defining characteristic of knowledge-based companies is their capacity to sustain innovation and technological advancement amid global economic and technological change.
 These companies often have long operational life cycles because their value is derived from intellectual innovation rather than traditional industrial infrastructure.